 This can be difficult if you are travelling in a hot climate as insulin must be kept between 18 and 26˚C. FRIO insulin cooler wallets are available from our shop here.
 These keep insulin at the recommended temperature for a minimum of 45 hours even in external temperatures of up to 37.5˚C.

 Type 2 diabetes is the most common form of diabetes.
 It occurs when the cells in the body become less sensitive to insulin.
 At first your body tries to compensate by producing more insulin but eventually it cannot produce enough to keep your blood sugar levels steady.
 Because the cells are not responding to the insulin, they cannot access the glucose in your bloodstream.

+Many people with type 2 diabetes often have prediabetes before meeting the criteria for type 2 diabetes.
+The progression to type 2 diabetes may be preventable as it is linked to obesity and a sedentary lifestyle.
 Type 2 diabetes can sometimes be managed without medications by exercise, controlling your diet and weight loss (if you are overweight).
 In other cases, medications are needed to effectively manage the diabetes.
-Type 2 diabetes can be preventable as it is linked to obesity and a sedentary lifestyle.
 There is also an increased risk of developing type 2 diabetes if you have family members who have been diagnosed.

 Hypoglycaemia and Hyperglycaemia